GrimalDev/nvim-config/README.md

 A lighter version (for servers in my case) is available in the branch [`server-version`](https://github.com/GrimalDev/nvim-config/tree/server-version)

-- There are still the lsp in this config
+- There are no lsp in this config
+- There is still text formatting

 > [!NOTE]
 >